 The way you ask questions during your online panels seems to get right to the heart of the matter for each type in a way that I have not seen before.

 I hope you teach more panels.
-One on the countertypes would be helpfulsince it was your inquiry process and 3-hour interviews that opened the discussion on the topic of stereotypes, archetypes, and countertypes with Naranjo.
+One on the countertypes would be helpful since it was your inquiry process and 3-hour interviews that opened the discussion on the topic of stereotypes, archetypes, and countertypes with Naranjo.
 Wasn’t it then that Naranjo confirmed there could be countertypes for every type?

-I was able to attend your early trainingsvin the 1980s that included the importance of the stacking order for every aspect of the Enneagram.
-I hope you remember me, I am the
+I attended your early training in the 1980s, which included the importance of stacking orders for every aspect of Enneagram.
+I hope you remember me.
+I am the sx/so 784 that came to all of your classes in the 1980s and 1990s.

 - San Mateo, CA